josephsun22/course_hunter/readme.md

 Google Maps API: Integrated for location services, allowing users to search for courses based on geographic location.

 PayPal API: Integrated for secure payment processing, enabling users to enroll in premium courses seamlessly.

+The project was running on the UQ(The Uni of QLD) Cloud, however, the cloud is unavailabe now.